 The current drawn by the MCU depends on both the supply voltage and the clock speed.
-While the former dependency is natural (V=IR), the latter stems from internal resistance typically controlled through a clock-control register.
+While the former dependency is straightforward (V=IR), the latter stems from internal resistance typically controlled through a clock-control register.
 Sec.
-3 further discusses this aspect for MSP430-class MCUs, which we focus on for the reasons above.
+3 further discusses this aspect for MSP430-class MCUs.
+These are arguably de-facto standard on TPCs [25, 44] and represent the only case of commercially-available embedded MCU with non-volatile main memory, which aids saving state across power cycles.

-The time factor used to calculate the energy consumption depends, in turn, on the actual clock speed.
+The time factor used to calculate the energy consumption depends on the actual clock speed.
 Embedded MCUs offer specific parameters to configure the clock speed.
-For example, MSP430-series MCUs provide three such parameters, called RSELx, DCOx, and MODx, as explained in Sec.
+For example, MSP430-series MCUs provide three parameters, called RSELx, DCOx, and MODx, as explained in Sec.
 3.

-Existing literature.
-Existing energy estimation tools [20, 44] model the dependencies shown by grey arrows in Fig. 3.
-For simplicity, however, they tend to overlook the dependencies indicated by black arrows and assume constant values for these factors.
-These tools are often used as input to other systems [9, 41] or to guide the programming activities [16, 34, 36].
-The influence of inaccurate models thus percolates up to the run-time performance.
+No More Constant Power × Time.
+Existing energy estimation tools [20, 46] do model the dependencies shown by grey arrows in Fig. 3.
+For simplicity, they tend to overlook the dependencies indicated by black arrows and consider constant values for the involved factors.